5th of August

 6th of August

-At Fort Kochi, we saw the influence of European settlements, and saw the St. Francis Church, the first European church to be built in India and where the Portuguese explorer, Vasca de Gama was buried in 1524 on his 3rd visit to India.
+At Fort Kochi, we saw the influence of European settlements, and saw the St. Francis Church, the first European church to be built in India and where the Portuguese explorer, Vasca de Gama was buried in 1524 on his 3

 Fort Kochi was one big shopping tourist place, so it was kind of fun since it was our last day and we needed to buy some gifts.
 And while we tried to bargain, Sherin laid down her heavy bargaining arms on the table and helped us get some much better prices!